Broody-boy/CPP-Build-Sytem-Sublime/README.md

   a) View > Layout > Columns : 3
   b) View > Groups > Max Columns : 2.

-2) Make and move the in.txt and out.txt to respective sections.
+2) Make and move the c++, in.txt and out.txt files to their respective sections.

 3) Go to Tools > Build System > New Build System and copy paste the contents of CPP.sublime-build file of this repo to it.